PyFstat/PyFstat/joss-paper/paper.md

 that is more robust against single-detector noise artifacts [@Keitel:2013wga] is also supported.
-However, `PyFstat`'s grid-based searches do not compete with the sophisticated grid setups and semi-coherent algorithms implemented in various `LALSuite` programs.
-As discussed below, the main scientific use cases for `PyFstat` at the time of publication are for the MCMC exploration of small parameter-space regions and for the long-duration transient case.
+While `PyFstat`'s grid-based searches do not compete with the sophisticated grid setups and semi-coherent algorithms implemented in various `LALSuite` programs, its main scientific use cases so far are for the MCMC exploration of interesting parameter-space regions and for the long-duration transient case.

 `PyFstat` was first introduced in @Ashton:2018ure which remains the main reference